-GR: 11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Must successfully complete both semesters of German IV or teacher recommendation.
+PREREQUISITE: Must successfully complete both semesters of German IV or teacher recommendation.
 This course is intended to be the equivalent both in content and in difficulty of a third-year college German language course.
 Focus will be on the mastery of listening, speaking, reading, and writing skills; emphasis will be placed on the active use of the language for communication; and preparation for the Advanced Placement Exam.
 Students in this class may choose to take the national AP exam.
 Whether or not students receive college credit by taking the AP exam will depend on their score and the policy of the college the student attends.
-The objectives are to: use vocabulary structure and syntax at the advanced level; understand spoken German in both formal and informal situations; read various types of writings covering a wide range of areas; and express ideas orally and in writing both fluently and accurately.
+The objectives include the following: use vocabulary structure and syntax at the advanced level; understand spoken German in both formal and informal situations; read various types of writings covering a wide range of areas; and express ideas orally and in writing both fluently and accurately.
 This course can be taken for credit only once.
 (NCAA Core Course)